 Formation of Branford Park

 The Maitai/Mahitahi/Maitahi is the river most Nelson Maori use in their mihi/introductory speech as their tipuna awa, or ancestral river.
 It is one of Nelsons most loved landmarks.
 Branford Park sits along the northern bank of the river.
 This reserve was created on part of the land purchased under the Public Works Act by Council in 1918 from the Richardson family.
 More land was later purchased in 1971 to create more recreational areas including a golf course and motor camp further up the river.

-Branford Park had play areas in 1973 at the completion of Jickells Bridge (believed to have been named after Samuel Jickell, the early Nelson chief engineer and city surveyor).
+A playground area was developed at the Reserve in 1973 when a new Jickell's Bridge (believed to have been named after Samuel Jickell, the early Nelson chief engineer and city surveyor) was completed in 1973.
+A flood in 1970 had destroyed the old bridge.
+Branford Park had play areas instain 1973 at the completion of Jickells Bridge.
 The park was developed extensively as a recreation area in 2006.
 It is named after Councillor R.G Branford who served Nelson from 1953-1971.

 The Richardson holdings

 In 1870 Ralph Richardson took the Maitai Run as his coming of age settlement.
 This was a portion of the land owned by his family who had accumulated large holdings in the mid 1800s.
 He added to it and, when he died young, the land went to his wife Euphemia Newbiggen Richardson and daughters Ralphine and Effie Louisa.
 They left the land in the care of tenants until they returned to settle in 1908 and farm the land themselves.
 By 1950, with the purchase of adjoining lands, the Maitai Run reached 6,500 acres, comprising approximately two thirds of the Maitai Valley.